Board of Education Members:

 Louise Dechovitz (Vice President)

-I have been a resident of Wilmette for 7 years.
-I grew up in the area and is a graduate of New Trier.
+I have been a resident of Wilmette since 2010.
+I grew up in the area and am a graduate of New Trier.
 I then attended Lawrence University and have a BA in Slavic Linguistics and Literature.
 Following graduation, I spent the next 9 years living and working abroad, in Russia, France and England.
 I pursued a career in Expatriate Tax and worked for Deloitte Tax LLP in Paris, London and Chicago.
 I have two children in the Avoca School District.
 I have volunteered in many capacities in District 37 including PTC Director of Volunteers, PTC committee chairperson for spirit wear, member of numerous PTC committees and co-founder of the Avoca Different Learners group which serves as a forum for parents of children with special needs and other learning differences to connect with each other.
 I strongly believe that you cannot educate a child’s mind without also educating the heart.

 Dan E. Garbis (Member)